ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The JSONPath consists of `$` followed by three selectors: `.a`, `[*]`, and `.b`.

-Firstly, `$` selects the root node which is the input document.
+Firstly, `$` selects the root node which is the argument.
 So the result is a list consisting of just the root node.

 Next, `.a` selects from any input node of type object and selects any value of the input